V1.0 Single-Engine Aircraft

 The aircraft cockpit has been designed to keep all avionics, displays, switches and circuit breakers in an ergonomic position for the pilot, and its shape has been designed to minimize parallax errors.

-The standard full IFR avionics package features a Garmin G500 coupled with a GTN650, second Nav/Com, ADS-B In and Out and a JPI digital engine monitoring system.
-Mid Continent’s latest digital back-up digital instrument (SAM) is offered standard in the aircraft package, as well as an AoA (angle of attack) indicator.
+The standard full IFR avionics package features a Garmin G500 TXi coupled with a GTN650, second Nav/Com, and ADS-B In and Out.
+An AoA (angle of attack) indicator is offered standard in the aircraft package.

 Finally, the V1.0 is a utility category aircraft that further expands the V1.0’s ambitions.